DFKI-NI/syclops/README.md

 # Citation
-If used, please cite Syclops:
+If used in research, please cite Syclops:
 ```
 @article{Elmiger2025,
  doi = {10.21105/joss.07854},